fenago/learn-java-12-programming/lab_guide/Lab_8.md

 Summary
 ========================================

-In this chapter, we talked about multithreaded processing, the ways to organize it and avoid unpredictable results caused by the concurrent modification of the shared resource.
+In this lab, we talked about multithreaded processing, the ways to organize it and avoid unpredictable results caused by the concurrent modification of the shared resource.
 We have shown readers how to create threads and execute them using pools of threads.
 We have also